 In addition, Mike advises investors and project developers with respect to the structuring and legal sufficiency of opportunity zone investments in Connecticut.
-He has also counseled government entities with respect to the creation and use of Special Tax and Special Assessment Districts to issue debt for public infrastructure improvements, including waterfront development projects in two of Connecticut's largest cities.
-Mike was also the principal drafter of Public Act No. 15-57 (codified as Chapter 105b in the Connecticut General Statutes).
-Connecticut's new TIF financing statute which permits the use of real property tax increment revenues for private development.
+He also counsels government entities with respect to the creation and use of Special Tax and Special Assessment Districts to issue debt for public infrastructure improvements, including waterfront development projects in two of Connecticut's largest cities.
+Mike was also the principal drafter of Public Act No. 15-57 (codified as Chapter 105b in the Connecticut General Statutes), Connecticut's new TIF financing statute which permits the use of real property tax increment revenues for private development.
 He has assisted in the creation of more than a half dozen TIF districts in Connecticut.

 Mike also represents developers, governmental agencies and other participants in various tax credit transactions, including Historic Tax Credits, New Market Tax Credits and Low Income Housing Tax Credits.
 Mike's services include helping his clients navigate the numerous Tax Code intricacies that typically arise in a tax credit transaction.